huggingface/transformers/docs/source/en/main_classes/quantization.md

 ### Exllama kernels for faster inference

 For 4-bit model, you can use the exllama kernels in order to a faster inference speed.
 It is activated by default.
 You can change that behavior by passing `disable_exllama` in [`GPTQConfig`].
 This will overwrite the quantization config stored in the config.
 Note that you will only be able to overwrite the attributes related to the kernels.
 Furthermore, you need to have the entire model on gpus if you want to use exllama kernels.
+Also, you can perform CPU inference using Auto-GPTQ for Auto-GPTQ version > 0.4.2 by passing `device_map` = "cpu".
+For CPU inference, you have to pass `disable_exallama = True` in the `GPTQConfig.`

 ```py
 import torch